 Peter Millar Essex Quilted Travel Vest

 I love vests because I can actually move my arms while wearing them.
 Personally, I’m a huge fan of my Peter Millar Hyperlight Quilted Vest, but this one is a good option for looking a little more office-ready.
-It’s fleece-lined for chillier fall days, and it has a bunch of interior pockets to stash all the work essentials you remember as you walk out the door.
+It’s fleece-lined for chillier days, and it has a bunch of interior pockets to stash all the work essentials you remember as you walk out the door.